Kitty Is Not a Cat

 Kitty Is Not a Cat is an Australian animated musical television series which first aired on 7TWO in Australia on 20 April 2018.

-On 21 September 2018, it was announced that it was renewed for a second season which premiered on 11 November 2019.
-The series was renewed for a third season in October 2019.
+On 21 September 2018, it was announced that it was renewed for a second season which premiered on 11 November 2019, but has not concluded broadcast in Australia.
+The series was renewed for a third season in October 2019, which has not aired on the channel.

 Plot

 Kitty Is Not a Cat follows the story of a little girl called Kitty who has a big imagination who feels like she can be anything she wants, even a cat.
 Kitty arrives at a house full of partying felines, who suddenly find their lives turned upside down.
 They attempt to teach Kitty how to be a human when she actually prefers to live her life as a cat.